Arkalyk: History

 Some of the city districts as a part of #6, all of #7 and #9 were completely abandoned by the 2000s.
 Migration from the city was a complicated process which started in 90s.
 Full optimization stopped in 2000–2001.
 Enterprising businessmen from other regions of Kazakhstan dismantled the houses by removing building materials.

 At the turn of 20th and 21st century, local authorities organized a campaign to relocate the remaining residents from the abandoned districts to the older city center, so the cost for municipal services would be reduced and communication would be significantly improved.

 Currently, the city of Arkalyk is included in the list of depressed cities of Kazakhstan due to a very high level of unemployment.
 Industry in the city is virtually non-existent, except for maintaining the life of city and Torgayskogo bauxite mine, which is housed in SC «Aluminum of Kazakhstan».
 All produced bauxiteore is sent to the aluminum plant in Pavlodar, and other regions.
 Establishment of an aluminum smelter in Arkalyk is difficult due to lack of water.

 Prospectives of Arkalyk are dual.
 On the one hand, the town has the bauxite mine which over the next 15–20 years will exhaust deposits and it will be possible to extract refractory clay only.
 On the other hand, there are a number of other minerals such as Jean-Arkalykskoe field has the shallow bed (up to 50 meters); Akzhalskoe field nefritoidov has the jewelry and raw materials; Akbulakskoe field has white marble; Agyrzhalskoe field has black marble; Jean-Arkalykskoe has deposits of therapeutic mineral waters.
 Development of these fields could lead to the economic and social revival of the region.

 Climate

-In Arkalyk, the climate is cold and continental.
+Arkalyk has a cold and continental climate.
 There is more rainfall in winter than in summer.
 The average annual temperature in Arkalyk is 4.5 °C. About 246 mm of precipitation falls annually.